ros2/rosidl_core/rosidl_core_runtime/README.md

 # rosidl_core_runtime

-`rosidl_core_runtime` provides CMake functionality for finding and adding runtime dependencies for rosidl packages.
+Provides CMake functionality for finding and adding runtime dependencies for packages providing ROS message definitions.

 ## Features

-The *features* of this package consist entirely of serving as a gathering dependency for all runtime related dependencies of rosidl packages.
+The *features* of this package consist entirely of serving as a gathering place for all runtime related dependencies of ROS interface packages.
 These dependencies can be found in the [package.xml](package.xml).
-This helps reduce the boilerplate needed when developers create their own rosidl packages.
+This helps reduce the boilerplate needed when developers create their own ROS interface packages.

 ## Quality Declaration